VicStew/async-mpesa/readme.md

 .with_api_url()
 .with_environment()
 ```
-functions when creating the client to override the default behaviour and switch url or switch url environments by specifying the environment.
+functions when creating the client to override the default behaviour and switch url or switch url environments by specifying the environment, by passing this enum to the with_environment function.

 ```rust
 pub enum Environment {